 Equity Grants - Stock Option Award.
-Mr. Newsom received a grant of incentive stock options to purchase Company common stock on March 20, 2019 and August 21, 2019 and, Mr. Newsom will continue to receive an annual grant of incentive stock options to purchase Company common stock.
-The grant date aggregate fair value of such stock options was and will be approximately equal to 35% of his base salary.
-The initial stock option grant was on March 20, 2019 covering 10,342 common shares with an exercise price equal to \$21.32 per share.
-Due to administrative error, the initial grant covered an incorrect number of shares, therefore, Mr. Newsom received a corrective grant of stock options on August 21, 2019 covering an additional 25,505 common shares with an exercise price equal to \$21.32 per share.
-The options will vest over a 4-year period, with 25% becoming vested on the first anniversary of January 1, 2019, and the remainder vesting pro rata on a monthly basis over the next three years following January 1, 2020.
-This grant is in lieu of the cash-settled stock appreciation rights that the Company had historically granted to Mr. Newsom on January 1st of every year.
+Mr. Newsom will receive an annual grant of incentive stock options to purchase Company common stock.
+The grant date aggregate fair value of such stock options will be approximately equal to 35% of his base salary.
+The options will contain a vesting schedule no less favorable than a vesting period of 4 years, with 25% becoming vested on the first anniversary of the date of the grant, and the remainder vesting pro rata on a monthly basis over the next three years.
 The initial grant of stock options and the restricted stock units described in the foregoing paragraph will vest in full upon the earlier of: (i) Mr. Newsom's "disability" (as defined in the employment agreement), (ii) Mr. Newsom's death, (iii) immediately prior to a "change in control" (as defined in the 2019 Plan), (iv) Mr. Newsom terminating his service with the Bank for "good reason" (as defined in the employment agreement), or (v) the Company terminating Mr. Newsom's employment with "cause" (as defined in the employment agreement).